 Highlighting Citizenship In Portugal

 The best option for European citizenship right now is Portugal.
-Residency is relatively easy to obtain in this country, and you are eligible for naturalization after six years.
+Residency is relatively easy to obtain in this country, and you are eligible for naturalization after five years.
 Additionally, Portugal offers a residency program that comes with important tax breaks.